0xPolygonMiden/miden-base/bin/tx-prover/README.md

 RUST_LOG=<log-level>
 ```

+## Features

+For the service, the following features are available:

+- `testing`: This flag reduces the difficulty target of the account seed creation.
+If the client uses the `testing` flag, then the prover will not be able to prove transactions correctly without it.
+- `concurrent`: Enables transaction proving speedups.

 ### Using RemoteTransactionProver
 To use the `RemoteTransactionProver` struct, enable `async`.
 Additionally, when compiling for `wasm32-unknown-unknown`, disable default features.